aryakghosal/social-buzz-analysis/README.md

 Before beginning to analyze the data, I performed data cleaning to remove any rows with missing values, change the data type of some values within a column, and remove columns that are not relevant to this task.
 Once I have cleaned the data, I calculated KPIs such as positive sentiment, negative sentiment, neutral sentiment, percentage positive sentiment, percentage negative sentiment, and percentage neutral sentiment.

 The final deliverable was a Power BI report detailing the top 5 content categories with the highest aggregate popularity, along with the KPIs calculated for each category.
-This report will be presented to Social Buzz's management team, who will use the insights gained to optimize their content creation strategy and scale their business effectively.
+This report will be presented to Social Buzz's management team, who will use the insights gained to optimize their content creation strategies and scale their business effectively.

 ## Key Performance Indicators (KPIs)